 You might have a lot of questions about a nickel-free crown or metal-free dentistry in general and that’s okay.
-At Nebraska Family Dentistry, we believe in education, so you can have the information you need to make an informed decision about the care you receive and your overall well-being.
+At Nebraska Family Dentistry, we believe in education.
+We want you to have the information you need to make an informed decision.
+It’s important to make good decisions about the care you receive and your overall well-being.
 In our article we’ll cover:

 What is a Nickel-Free crown?

 A crown is also called a “cap.”
-It is a restoration that covers the white part of the tooth above the gum line if a tooth has had extensive dental work that is breaking down, cracks or root canal treatment.
+It is a restoration that covers the white part of the tooth above the gum line.
+If a tooth has had extensive dental work that is breaking down, cracks or root canal treatment.
 Crowns can be placed on teeth for cosmetic reasons to change the shape and size of the teeth as well.
-Crowns offer more support for teeth than large fillings and are indicated for teeth that have large cavities or are prone to fracture.
+In addition, crowns offer more support for teeth versus large fillings.
+Crowns are indicated for teeth that have large cavities or are prone to fracture.

 Often crowns are needed to support teeth with large mercury/amalgam dental fillings.
-Teeth with extensive amalgam fillings have a higher chance of developing cracks and crowns can protect those teeth from being broken or cracked.
+Teeth with extensive amalgam fillings have a higher chance of developing cracks.
+Crowns can help protect those teeth from being broken or cracked.

 When do you need a Nickel-free crown?